dswdejonge/fwstability/cran-comments.md

 ## R CMD check results
 There were no ERRORs and WARNINGs.

-Two NOTEs:
+One NOTE:
 * "New submission."
-* "Malformed Description field: should contain one or more complete sentences."
-References were added to the Description field in the form "Authors (year) DOI" upon request of CRAN reviewer.
+* "Possibly mis-spelled words in DESCRIPTION:" References were added to the Description field in the form "Authors (year) <doi>" upon request of CRAN reviewer.
+The noted possibly mis-spelled words are all author names and thus valid.